GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 ### Option 2: Distributed custody of keys

-Another option is to distribute a number of keys to trusted individuals, or signatories, which has the following advantages:
+A 2-of-5 withdrawal policy is recommended, with private keys distributed to a number of trusted individuals, or signatories.
+The extra key, five rather than the recommended four in Option 1, mitigates the extra risk of signatories not sufficiently protecting the key against loss.
+This has the following advantages:

 * **Availability**: Vaults or safe deposit boxes may not be available in the local area.
 * **Ease of setup**: It may be simpler to distribute keys to signatories than to travel